-Illustration by Akinyele Lexain Olalekan.
-View more of his work here
+Illustration by Akinyele Lexain Olalekan

-It’s January 2004 and Bolton Wanderers are playing Aston Villa in the first leg of the Carling Cup semi-final.
+IT’S JANUARY 2004 and Bolton Wanderers are playing Aston Villa in the first leg of the Carling Cup semi-final.
 In the 80th minute, Bolton are awarded a free-kick about 20-yards from Villa’s goal outside the top right corner of the box.
 Aston Villa, down 4-2 in the game, set a two-man wall while Bolton deploy three runners to the left of the penalty spot with five Villa defenders forming a line even with the wall.
 The whistle blows and up steps Bolton’s Nigerian catalyst, Jay-Jay Okocha.
 Everyone freezes.

 Moments like this, frozen on film, are footballing magic.
 Okocha’s approach to the dead ball is direct.
 Anyone who’s played football knows the feeling in a different sense.
 That approach is best reserved for a ball trickling towards an already running player, sitting up just right for the someone to swing their boot through the ball sending it knuckling through the air to either the back of the net, or more likely for us mere mortals, into the upper stratosphere.
 We’ve seen it a million times, the whites of the eyes grow wide with anticipatory fervour because nothing more can be done.
 The shot is coming.